ddigioac/Pewlett-Hackard-Analysis/README.md

 **Conclusion**

 To conclude, in order to provide more insight I would recommend further analyzing the salaries of the employees that are retiring.
 This will help the finance department budget accordingly.
-I would also suggest running a report of current department managers that are not retiring, this way they can provide advice and strategy on how to manage their department individually.
+I would also suggest running a report of current department managers that are not retiring, this will allow these employees to provide advice and strategy on how to manage their department individually.